al-jshen/reverse/README.md

 }
 ```

-The main type is `Var<'a>`, so you can define functions that take this in and the function will be differentiable.
+The main type is `Var<'a>`, so you can define functions that take this as an input (possibly along with other `f64` arguments) and also returns this as an output, and the function will be differentiable.
 For example:

 ```rust
 use reverse::*;